muhammadhadi2k5/AnchorPoint/README.md

 # AnchorPoint

 AnchorPoint is a full-stack RAG app for asking questions against your own documents, but the part worth actually looking at is what happens after retrieval, not before it.
-Most weekend RAG projects stop at "chunk it, embed it, stuff it in a prompt" and call it done.
+Most RAG projects stop at "chunk it, embed it, stuff it in a prompt" and call it done.
 This one tries to answer a harder question: how do you actually know if any of that is working?

 Every real answer you get in the app gets scored automatically in the background right